About USC Gould

 The one-unit class will be taught by James Gilliam, an attorney and coordinator, homeless prevention with the Los Angeles Homeless Services Authority.
 The plan is to model the class after the Lawyers Preventing and Ending Homelessness (PEHP) Project, funded for the past year by Measure H. Students will work with clients in the field and gain skills in client interviewing, legal assessments, issue identification, learning to work with social workers, and more, Gilliam says.

 “We need more lawyers who are interested in issues like this and have public interest goals,” he says.
 “I hope some of the students who get out on the front lines will have a spark in their belly that drives them to do this for their career.”
+The course has drawn media attention in NBC News Los Angeles and the National Jurist.

 The legal externship class was brainstormed by Gould Prof. and Director of Experiential Learning Laura Riley, Gilliam and Brenda Wiewel, director of the USC Initiative to Eliminate Homelessness.
 The class will eventually cover other special topics in addition to homelessness, Riley says.